 • How big is a .22 Short bullet?
 The .22 Short bullet has a case length of .421 inches and an overall length of .695 inches.
 It shares the same neck, base and rim dimensions as the more popular .22 LR bullet.
 The .22 short bullet is .395 inches shorter than the .22 LR, or about three-quarters of the size of the .22 LR bullet.

 • Can a 22 short be fired from a 22LR chambered gun?
 The .22 Short cartridge can be fired from pistols and rifles chambered for 22 LR.
-It should be noted that shooting .22 Short ammo in a gun chambered for 22LR can cause excessive fouling, leaving behind a ring of lead residue that can lead to slow extraction and cause chambering issues.
+It should be noted that shooting .22 Short ammo in a gun chambered for 22LR can cause excessive fouling.
+It leaves behind a ring of lead residue that can lead to slow extraction and cause chambering issues.

-A good alternative to firing .22 Short ammo in a 22 LR gun is to shoot the .22 Long cartridge, it has similiar performance to the .22 short cartridge without the need for additional cleaning.
+A good alternative to firing .22 Short ammo in a 22 LR gun is to shoot the .22 Long cartridge.
+It has a similar performance to the .22 short cartridge without the need for additional cleaning.

 The .22 Short Rimfire